elunna/nerfhack-changelog/README.md

 | 8             | 0.72%    | 4.17%    |
 | 9             | 0.58%    | 3.85%    |
 | 10            | 0.48%    | 3.57%    |

+However, altar gift frequency is also tempered by your experience level (EvilHack).

+As your level increases, the probability of receiving an artifact increases.
+Under level 4 is not possible:
+* level  4: 10% chance
+* level  9: 20% chance
+* level 12: 30% chance
+* level 14: 40% chance
+* level 17: 50% chance
+* level 19: 60% chance
+* level 21: 70% chance
+* level 23: 80% chance
+* level 24: 90% chance
+* level 26 or greater: 100% chance

+This rewards leveling up and slows down the power grab that some characters might go for with a guaranteed sacrifice gift (ie: Barbarians).
+It also slows down the rate at which altars are cracking and getting destroyed, giving more time to utilize them for other things like building Luck or getting crowned.

+* The number of artiwishes is not factored in when determining the chance of a gift.
+The revised gift probabilities still apply, just filtered through the level check.

 ### PET THEFT